-Hot water is a necessity in Michigan—especially during long, cold winters.
-From warm showers and dishwashing to laundry and cleaning, your water heater plays a critical role in everyday comfort.
-When it’s time to replace or upgrade your system, many homeowners face the same question: Should I choose a tankless or traditional water heater?
+Hot water is a daily necessity in every home.
+From showers and dishwashing to laundry and cleaning, your water heater plays a critical role in everyday comfort.
+When it is time to replace or upgrade your system, many homeowners face the same question: Should you choose a tankless or a traditional water heater?
+The answer depends on your household size, budget, and long-term priorities.

 How Traditional Water Heaters Work

-Traditional water heaters store a set amount of hot water—typically 40 to 80 gallons—in a tank.
+Traditional water heaters store a set amount of hot water, typically 40 to 80 gallons, in a tank.
 The system heats the water and keeps it ready for use at all times.
+Key features include:

 - Stores pre-heated water in a tank

-- Uses gas or electricity to maintain temperature
+- Uses gas or electricity to maintain the temperature

-- Supplies hot water until the tank empties
+- Supplies hot water until the tank is empty

 - Reheats water after depletion

-Traditional systems are familiar, widely available, and generally less expensive upfront than tankless systems.
+Traditional systems are widely available, compatible with most existing plumbing, and generally cost less upfront than tankless systems.

 How Tankless Water Heaters Work

-Tankless water heaters, also called on-demand systems, heat water only when needed.
+Tankless water heaters, also called on-demand systems, heat water only when it is needed.
 Instead of storing hot water, they use high-powered heating elements to warm water as it flows through the unit.
+Key features include:

 - Provides hot water on demand

-Because they do not rely on stored hot water, tankless water heaters offer unlimited hot water for households with high usage.
+Because they do not rely on stored hot water, tankless systems can supply continuous hot water to households with high or simultaneous usage demands.

 Initial Cost Comparison